DevExpress/devextreme-react/README.md

 ```

-The template component can be specified using an option with the `Component` suffix:
+The template component can be specified using a property with the `Component` suffix:
 ```jsx
 import React from 'react';
 import ReactDOM from 'react-dom';